 If someone asks if you want to do an AST course.. do not hesitate.. say yes and worry later!

 What is an AST course?
-AST stands for Avalanche Skills Training, and it comes in two levels...
-As I had never done this I agreed to do it with my housemate.
+AST stands for Avalanche Skills Training, and it comes in two levels.
 At first I wasn't really sure what to expect, except it was something to do with avalanches.. duh!?
 The Level 1 Course is only two days, first day in a classroom, and the second day out in the field.

-So the morning of day 1 arrived, we had arranged to be picked up at the local supermarket.
+So the morning of day 1 arrived, we were being picked up at the local supermarket.
 On arrival we kept our eyes peeled for anyone who looked like he was looking for us, and within a few minutes we were approached by someone from Rising Sun Guides, loaded into a car and were being driven to the classroom… no going back now!

-- We started to learn about the risk of avalanches, different types of avalanches and how wind, temperature and humidity can all effect the way the snow falls and then bonds.
+- We started to learn about the risk of avalanches, different types of avalanches and how wind, temperature and humidity can all affect the way the snow falls and then bonds.

 - Next was the beacon, this is what transmits waves allowing you to search for people in the snow.
 Once these were all up and running we got to go for an experiment.

-After walking through snow up to my knees, I realised it would have been a good idea to have worn some waterproof trousers, not leggings!
-We were then told we are going to do a drill and try and find a bag in the snow….
+It was time to put our learning to practice with some drills.
+We were told that we needed to try and find a bag in the snow….
 ‘HELP HELP!!
 Its Australia Day and my naked friend was caught in an avalanche’ …immediately I ran to help, first calling emergency services and then began to use my beacon to search for said ‘naked friend’.
 As the distance got smaller I had my knuckles in the ground trying to get as close as I could, creating marks in the snow for my search area.
 Grabbed my probe out my bag and began placing it in the ground, within seconds the “Aussie” was found and safe.
 We then did another search where we had to dig the bag out, and managed to achieve this in a decent time!

 Now for the fun part...
 SKIING!!
 Finally we got to ski some proper pow, or at least I thought...
 After getting to the bottom of the slope, we then started to hike back up.
 This hike took ages - we practically hiked to the top!
 We got to see some features which allowed us to understand avalanches and the weather effects even more.
 Last...
 But certainly not least we got to ski again!!
 AND OH MY GOD...
 It was the best powder I have ever skied (fell over in, more than once) in my life.
-If you get a chance to go on a course or you are umming and arring, stop now and book it, it was so much fun and you even end up with a nice certificate...
+If you get a chance to go on a course, you won't regret it, it was so much fun and you even end up with a nice certificate...
 Winning!